autopi-io/documentation/docs/guides/index.md

 #### 10.

 Your device is now online and connected to the AutoPi Cloud.
 When you have completed the setup, remember to change your device WiFi password.
-The password your device came with is ment for a one time setup and it is recommended to change it after you have setup your device.
+The password your device came with is meant for a one time setup and it is recommended to change it after you have setup your device.
 You can change the password from the AutoPi Cloud Advanced Settings.